mrakitin/VBox_files/README.txt

 environment.
 As of today, VirtualBox was configured to use a shared directory available to all users, which is at D:\VMs\.

-The instructions for multiple users access are adopted from http://lifeofageekadmin.com/allow-multiple-users/:
+The instructions for multiple users access are adapted from http://lifeofageekadmin.com/allow-multiple-users/:
 - VBOXUSERS group was created with 2 users (BNL\chubar and BNL\mrakitin);
 - VBOX_USER_HOME environment variable was set to "D:\VMs\.VirtualBox" (that's